polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 ## Prerequisites

-To get started with the node template, you'll need to have a few things set up on your development machine first:
+To get started with the node template, you'll need to have the following set up on your development machine first:

 - Rust Installation - the node template is written in [Rust](https://www.rust-lang.org/){target=\_blank}, so you'll need to have it installed and configured on your system.
 Refer to the [Installation]() section for step-by-step instructions on setting up your development environment